Ellen White Investigation

 2. Visions were hallucinations caused by health problems

-Overview - A growing number of both Adventists and non-Adventists have adopted this view.
-This theory was first advanced by Dr. Jackson, who examined Mrs. White and declared her a victim of hysteria.
+A growing number of both SDAs and non-SDAs are adopting the view that White's brain injury somehow contributed to her visions.
+This theory was first suggested by Dr. Jackson, who examined Mrs. White and declared her a victim of hysteria.
 Others, including D.M.
 Canright, attributed the visions to hysteria and catalepsy.
-A century later, this theory would take an interesting turn when Dr. Delbert Hodder discovered amazing parallels between the life of Mrs. White and the lives of other victims of partial-complex seizures.
+A century later, this theory would take an interesting turn when Dr. Delbert Hodder discovered amazing parallels between the experiences of White and the experiences of other victims of partial-complex seizures.
 Hodder's theory was advanced further with the publication of Dr. Molleurus Couperus' landmark article The Significance of Ellen White's Head Injury.
-Recent evidence, first noted by Dr. Ronald Numbers, suggests mercury poisoning may have played a contributing role in her hallucinations.

 Support for this position: